What Is LCP and How to Optimize Largest Contentful Paint

 - A hero image or banner

-- A large block of text (heading or paragraph)
+- A large block of text (a heading or paragraph)

 Why LCP Matters for SEO and User Experience

-Since June 2021, Core Web Vitals have been a confirmed Google ranking signal.
-LCP is arguably the most important of the three because it directly measures perceived load speed โ what users actually see.
+Since the Page Experience update rolled out in 2021, Core Web Vitals have been a confirmed Google ranking signal.
+LCP is arguably the most consequential of the three because it measures perceived load speed β the moment your visitor decides whether your site feels fast or broken.

 Common LCP elements by page type:

-- Blog posts: featured image or first paragraph
+- Blog posts β featured image or the first paragraph

-The number one LCP killer is an unoptimized hero image.
-Here is what to do:
+The number-one LCP killer is an unoptimized hero image.
+If your LCP element is an image, do all of this:

-- Resize to the exact display dimensions (do not serve a 4000px image in a 1200px container)
+- Resize to the exact display dimensions β never serve a 4000px image into a 1200px container.

 <!-- Responsive hero image with modern formats -->